SimonCarozza/fasts/README.md

  The idea behind **fasts** is to avoid the hassle of analyzing ACF and PACF plots and detrending data.
 This doesn't mean you should skip a thorough time series analysis, which can help you craft better models though.

- I tried to keep a certain level of compatibility with `scikit-learn` to make `fasts` more appetible to users familiar with that library, but full compatibility requires further development on my part.
+ I tried to keep a certain level of compatibility with `scikit-learn` to make `fasts` more appetible to users familiar with that library.
+Full compatibility requires further effort on my part and is beyond the scope of this demo.

  ## DISCLAIMER